saniha-nc/abb-devops-assessment/README.md

 - Monitoring setup using AWS CloudWatch with alerts
 - Security scanning integrated into CI/CD pipeline

-All tasks have been implemented using AWS services, and supporting configuration files, scripts, and screenshots are included wherever applicable.
+All tasks have been implemented using AWS services and supporting configuration files, scripts and screenshots are included wherever applicable.